Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - Automatically provides a static IP address per Availability Zone (subnet), you can use an Elastic IP for each AZ.
 - DNS: Uses Amazon Route 53 to direct traffic to load balancer nodes in other zones.
 - Target group: EC2 Instances, IP addresses (private) or Application load balancer
+- Cross-zone load balancing is disabled by default and can be enabled at the load balancer level

 #### Gateway Load Balancer (GLB)
 It provides a gateway for distributing traffic across multiple virtual appliances while scaling them up and down based on demand.